Pion scattering in finite volume within the Inverse Amplitude Method: Loop momentum sum-integrals at Finite Volume

 \section{Loop momentum sum-integrals at Finite Volume}

-Here we summarize the main results for the finite-$V=L^3$ sum-integrals of the type \eqref{sum} for the loops contributing to the pion-pion elastic scattering amplitude.
+Here we summarize the main results for the finite-volume, $V=L^3$ sum-integrals of the type \eqref{sum} for the loops contributing to the pion-pion elastic scattering amplitude.
 We work in Minkowski space-time with metric $\eta_{\mu\nu} = \text{diag}(+,-,-,-)$ and define

 with the propagator

 the sum-integral symbol $\SumInt$ defined in \eqref{sum} and both $\vec{q}=(2\pi/L) \vec{n}$, $\vec{Q} = (2\pi/L) \vec{N}$ discretized three-momenta.
 Recall that $J_H$ above corresponds to the tadpole-like loops in Fig.\ref{fig:diag} c,d, while diagrams f,g,h in that figure give rise to sum-integrals of the type $J_k$ and similar ones with other powers of momenta in the integrand, which we will discuss below.
 For practical purposes, it is convenient to separate the $L\rightarrow\infty$ part of the above sum-integrals as